taichi/modernjs/modernjs.en.md

 As long as you write the code normally, you may not see any errors due to this plugin, but when you get warned by this plug-in, I want you to be cautious a little.

 #### [eslint-plugin-flowtype](https://github.com/gajus/eslint-plugin-flowtype)
-Although it is good to type declaration using [Flow], there are things that make a huge mistake.
+Although it is good to type declaration using [Flow], sometimes you may make a huge mistake.

-Also, since the type declaration by [Flow] is not ordinary JavaScript, the standard rule in [ESLint] is not applied at all.
+Also, since the type declaration by [Flow] is not ordinary JavaScript, the standard rules in [ESLint] are not applied at all.
-In other words, you need to reimplement it for [Flow], indentation, sticking a semicolon at the end of the line, or killing trailing comma.
+In other words, you need to reimplement rules for [Flow], such as indentation, sticking a semicolon at the end of the line, killing trailing comma, etc.

-[Flow] itself has its traps, and if you declare a consistent type declaration, it would be better to keep it a bit Lint.
+[Flow] itself has its traps, and if you declare a consistent type declaration, it would be better to keep them linted.

-Although we did the same story even at `Promise`, it is good to use `eslint-plugin-flowtype` as a training Gibbs until [Flow] is also a new technology.
+I told the same story at `Promise`, but it is good to use `eslint-plugin-flowtype` as a training plaster jacket since [Flow] is a new technology.
-If you get used to it properly, the error will not come out completely.
+If you get used to it properly, no error will come out at all.

 #### [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react)
 In my project [React] is used as a framework for building UI.